awberez/sw-game/README.md

 ![alt text](https://github.com/awberez/sw-game/blob/master/assets/images/readme_3.png "Enemies Image")

-Each time you fight with the chosen enemey, each character's health is reduced by the other's attack.
-Each enemy's attack strength remains the same every time you fight, but yours increases to represent the experience gained from combat.
-Choose the order of your enemies wisely, because you need to win three successive battles to beat the game.
+Every time you fight with the chosen enemy, each character's health is reduced by the other's attack.
+The enemy's attack strength remains the same every time you fight, but yours increases to represent the experience gained from combat.
+Choose the order of your enemies wisely, because you need to win three successive battles to beat the game!
 If your character can emerge victorious, you'll unlock three additional characters for future playthroughs:

 ![alt text](https://github.com/awberez/sw-game/blob/master/assets/images/readme_4.png "Advanced Characters Image")